exposit/katamoiran/_posts/2017-05-02-calypso-scenario-excerpt.md

 > Something *Odd* happens, and *Person* is hurt.

 > I could run, but I’m here for a reason, and *Person* – maybe the whole town – needs my help.

-Then an *Odd Dramatic Move* changes the stakes – can I survive it?
+> Then an *Odd Dramatic Move* changes the stakes – can I survive it?

 Italicized text has a matching chart to roll on; for this Scenario that's one of oddities and one of people.
 There's also a chart of coping conditions for the Secret of Sanity all starting characters get and one of ingrained Conditions tailored to the genre and mood.

 Each step of The Beginning is designed to establish something about the current scene; to get you through the initial hurdle of getting the ball rolling.
-It's a very effective method, especially when combined with scene Keywords and a game Structure.
+It's a very effective method, especially when combined with scene Keywords (in the General Rules chapter) and a game Structure (in the chapter on Structure).

 The rest of a Scenario is character options; a selection of Traits, Secrets, and Keys that evoke the genre, theme, and Principles.